Skip to main content

 Veronica Foster, shown in the top photo, was discovered by the National Film Board in May 1941.
 This 21-year-old came to represent Canadian women factory workers, because she was efficient at her job, but still ultrafeminine.

-Veronica was one of 14,000 women who toiled at the John Inglis Co.
+Veronica was one of 14,000 bomb girls who toiled at the John Inglis Co.
 Ltd. In Toronto, producing Bren light machine guns on a production line.
 And she became known as “Ronnie, the Bren Gun Girl.”

 Ronnie was soon catapulted into the public eye.
-Here’s an article in the June 28, 1941 issue of my favourite Star Weekly magazine, showing Ronnie at work.
-(To see my whole collection of covers, click: Star Weekly at War.
+This article in the June 28, 1941 issue of my favourite Star Weekly magazine shows Ronnie at work.
+(See my collection of covers here: Star Weekly at War.

 And here’s a photo of Ronnie going out for a night on the town, looking glamorous after her day spent building machine guns.

-Ronnie was featured on the front page of the New York Times in an article dated October 4, 1941 – two months before the U.S. entered the war – as part of a story on how Canadian women were working for the war effort.
+Ronnie was featured on the front page of the New York Times in an article dated October 4, 1941 — two months before the U.S. entered the war — as part of a story on how Canadian bomb girls were working for the war effort.

 Speculation is that she served as the model for a similar popular figure that later became known as Rosie the Riveter.

-This term first appeared as a song title in 1942.
-Here’s a cute video (two minutes, twenty seconds) featuring the song “Rosie (brrrrr) the Riveter” by the Four Vagabonds, with old footage of girls and wartime work.
-To watch it, click: Rosie the Riveter.
+That term first appeared as a song title in 1942.
+Here’s a cute video (two minutes, twenty seconds) featuring the song “Rosie (brrrrr) the Riveter” by the Four Vagabonds, with old footage of bomb girls and wartime work.

 Also in 1942, Pittsburgh artist J. Howard Miller was hired to create a series of morale-boosting posters.
 He based his “We Can Do It!” poster on a photograph of Michigan factory worker Geraldine Doyle.
 At the time of this poster’s release, the name “Rosie” wasn’t associated with this image.

-Dozens of photographs were taken of women looking glamorous on the assembly line, so everyone could be assured that they weren’t losing their essential femininity.
+Dozens of photographs were taken of bomb girls looking glamorous on the assembly line, so everyone could be assured that they weren’t losing their essential femininity.
 Although these photos were clearly staged, they were real American factory workers.

 Here Mrs. Mary Betchner inspects one of the 25 cutters for burrs before inserting it in the inside of a 105mm howitzer at the Milwaukee, Wisconsin plant of the Chain Belt Co. in February 1943.
 Her son was in the army; her husband was in war work.